Skip to main content

 How long can a proposal be?

-Proposals are limited to four pages with font no smaller than 12 point, one-inch margins, and double spacing.
+Proposals are limited to four pages with font size no smaller than 12 point, one-inch margins, and double spacing.
 The proposed questions themselves can be included in an appendix and do not need to be counted against the four-page limit.

 How many questions can I discuss in a single proposal?